zzaimeche/saltwikiclone/Home.md

 Patches can be accepted by support team only when:

 * There is a clear reproducer of the problem.
-* Fix for it is upstream as a pull request that upstream discussed.
+* Fix for it is sent to upstream as a pull request
+* All discussions about it is happening with the upstream.

 ### Submitting an SR